brandonRivera03/C--/README.md

 #05/02/2016
 line 51, in def End():
 gotoLine(lines.keys.toList.sorted.head)
-occassionally will jump to some line it shouldn't really go to.
+occassionally (maybe 1 in 5 times) will jump to some line it shouldn't really go to.
 This is the call stack I was getting:

 Exception in thread "main" java.util.NoSuchElementException: head of empty list
 	at scala.collection.immutable.Nil$.head(List.scala:420)